Should you develop a module?

 The functionality you want may be too large for a single module.
 If you want to connect Ansible to a new cloud provider, database, or network platform, you may need to develop a new collection.

 Each module should have a concise and well defined functionality.
 Basically, follow the UNIX philosophy of doing one thing well.

 A module should not require that a user know all the underlying options of an API/tool to be used.
-For instance, if the legal values for a required module parameter cannot be documented, that’s a sign that the module would be rejected.
+For example, if the legal values for a required module parameter cannot be documented, that’s a sign that the module would be rejected.

 Modules should typically encompass much of the logic for interacting with a resource.
 A lightweight wrapper around an API that does not contain much logic would likely cause users to offload too much logic into a playbook, and for this reason the module would be rejected.
 Instead try creating multiple modules for interacting with smaller individual pieces of the API.

 If your use case isn’t covered by an existing module, an action plugin, or a role, and you don’t need to create multiple modules, then you’re ready to start developing a new module.
 Choose from the topics below for next steps: